mkeohane01/IDS706-Microservice/README.md

 ### Makefile
 `make install` to install, `make lint` to lint, `make format` to format, `make test` to perform tests

+### Database
+We host our database on Azure, using a general purpose V5 instance with 2 cores.
+Our database has two tables, one which stores all of the products, and one which keeps track of all of the orders that are placed.

 ## Load Testing

 ### Objective: Achieving 10,000 Requests Per Second